Newnan Fractures and Broken Bones Attorney

 Connect with Kam, Ebersbach & Lewis, P.C.

 At Kam, Ebersbach & Lewis, P.C., we have focused our practice on representing injured people.
 If you have suffered fractures through the negligence of another, call us right away to schedule a free consultation.
-Our Coweta County personal injury lawyers can tell you if you have a case and what damages you may be entitled to claim.
+Our Coweta County fractures and broken bones attorneys can tell you if you have a case and what damages you may be entitled to claim.